kekda-py/my-blogs/blogs/hmm.md

 data:
-  - title: i will kill u
+  - title: How I made a completely Anonymous chat app with go and next.js
-  - dsc: best blog
+  - dsc: So I was learning go the other day.
+And was amazed by its channels.
+So decided to make something in it...
   - image: bruh
   - meta:
     - title: cooll